usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/DITAP for Product Thinking and Acquisitions Playbook.md

 The course contains five core modules, totaling approximately 24 hours of instruction.
 It can be delivered in multiple formats to accommodate agency schedules and learner availability:

 - **Recommended Option 1: Three-Day Bootcamp**
-    - Delivery: 3 full days, 8 hours each
+    - Delivery: 3 full days, 8 hours each.
-    - Best for: Immersive, in-person sessions or time-boxed virtual delivery
+    - Best for: Immersive, in-person sessions or time-boxed virtual delivery.
-    - Considerations: High intensity; requires strong facilitation and participant stamina
+    - Considerations: High intensity; requires strong facilitation and participant stamina.
 - **Option 2: Modular Series**
-    - Delivery: 8 sessions × 3 hours each over 2–4 weeks
+    - Delivery: 8 sessions × 3 hours each over 2–4 weeks.
-    - Best for: Spaced learning, lighter cognitive load, and integration with on-the-job responsibilities
+    - Best for: Spaced learning, lighter cognitive load, and integration with on-the-job responsibilities.
-    - Considerations: Allows for reflection between sessions; requires consistent engagement tracking
+    - Considerations: Allows for reflection between sessions; requires consistent engagement tracking.

 ## Flexibility in Delivery
 The course is fully adaptable for live virtual delivery, in-person workshops, or a blended model.
 Each session blends:
-- Interactive facilitation (e.g., discussion, reflection, real-time collaboration)
+- Interactive facilitation (e.g., discussion, reflection, real-time collaboration).
-- Self-paced elements (e.g., readings, templates, and activity prep between sessions)
+- Self-paced elements (e.g., readings, templates, and activity prep between sessions).
-- Case-based learning that scales to the group’s maturity level in digital service delivery or acquisitions
+- Case-based learning that scales to the group’s maturity level in digital service delivery or acquisitions.

 ## Instructional Considerations
 - All modules include built-in activity transitions and minimal tech requirements to support low-friction movement between virtual and in-person formats.
 - Slide decks, facilitator guides, and activity templates are designed to work seamlessly in tools like Zoom, Mural, Google Docs, or printed handouts.
-- Session pacing is modular—facilitators can re-sequence or collapse content based on group needs without losing learning coherence.
+- Session pacing is modular.
+Facilitators can re-sequence or collapse content based on group needs without losing learning coherence.

 ### Relevant documents
 - Learning Development Document